KytonThaundi/KytonThaundi/README.md

 # 🙋‍♂️ Hi, I'm Kyton Thaundi

 I'm a **Business Information Technology professional** with a strong background in, **business systems analysis**, and **technical leadership**.
 My passion lies in leveraging technology to improve livelyhoods.
-I hava experience in employing **health informatics systems** to improve healthcare delivery, especially through Electronic Medical Records (EMRs) implementing differentiated service delivery models and decision support.
+I hava experience in employing **health informatics systems** to improve healthcare delivery, especially through Electronic Medical Records (EMRs) implementing decision support in compliance with clinical guidelines.

 - 💼 Currently serving as a Business Systems Analyst
 - 🎓 Graduated from University of Malawi